 Interested in meeting with us to talk about educational barriers and reasonable accommodations?
 It’s easy!
 Just follow these steps below:

 1. Submit the Request for Accommodations Form

 - Complete the Request for Accommodations Form online and provide any available documentation of a physical or mental health concern that creates a barrier to access.

-- IMPORTANT: Our first priority is meeting with you, not reviewing the paperwork.
-Please note that you should not delay meeting with us out of concern for not having the right paperwork.
+- IMPORTANT: Our first priority is meeting with you, not reviewing the documentation.
+Please note that you should not delay meeting with us out of concern for not having the right documentation.
 Each specialist will discuss specific third party documentation needs during the Welcome Meeting and steps you can take after the meeting.

 2. Schedule a Welcome Meeting

 You can email us, call, or visit our office at 258 Kirby Student Center to schedule an appointment.
 Appointments are available in-person, by Zoom and by phone and last approximately 45 – 60 minutes.